frankligy/Linux_HandBook_Bioinformatics/examples/25_nohup.md

 ```

 Now to check the status of your job running in the background, use `ps` command, and the process id associated with you nohup command
 is the one that you should be looking for.
+You can also use `top` command, which will output more comprehensive processes that are ongoing.

 ```
 ps